EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 The smallest element must be in the leaf nodes, otherwise the heap property will be violated.

+##### 6.1-5

+> Is an array that is in sorted order a min-heap?

+Yes, since the index of a child node must be greater than the corresponding parent node, and the array is in sorted order, we know that the value of the child node must be greater or equal to the corresponding parent node, which satisfies the min-heap property.

 > List of common symbols:
 >
 > ```text